Robert Fuller (FBI agent): 2009 Bronx terrorism plot

 Fuller was the FBI handler of the informant Shahed Hussain, who conspired with James Cromitie to attempt an attack on two synagogues in the Bronx in 2009.
 Officially, the FBI authorized Hussain to offer US$5,000 to each man participating in the plot but how much money they believed they were doing it for remains unclear.
 Cromitie, along with three other defendants, was convicted and sentenced to 25 years in prison.
 Fuller testified at the trial that the informant, Shahed Hussain, made twelve trips to a mosque in Newburgh, New York, "to attempt to interact with other individuals in other F.B.I. counterterrorism operations," and to keep his ear open for "radical Islamic thoughts."
 Hussain was paid $44,000 for expenses and $53,000 for his services over a three-year period.

 Fuller repeatedly told Hussain to encourage Cromitie to buy an illegal gun.
 An email Fuller wrote suggested the reason he kept suggesting this was to have a criminal charge versus Cromitie "in our back pocket if things went south."
 A different email from Fuller to officials at Stewart Airport, another potential target of the plot, stated that Cromitie would be casing the airport but that he posed no danger without help from Hussain.

 On June 29, 2011, US District Judge Colleen McMahon sentenced Cromitie to 25 years in prison but pointed out that the FBI played a key role in the situation.
 She says: "It created acts of terrorism out of his fantasies of bravado and bigotry, and then made those fantasies come true."
 And added: "Only the government could have made a terrorist out of Mr. Cromitie, whose buffoonery is positively Shakespearean in scope."
 Shahed Hussain became a much used FBI informant after his work with Fuller in this case.

+In July 2023, McMahon ordered the release of Onta Williams, Laguerre Payen and David Williams, ruling that the FBI had employed unscrupulous methods to manipulate them into committing illegal acts, including using Hussain, whom McMahon described as "unsavory."